Areas Of Practice

 Is Chapter 7 Bankruptcy your best debt relief option?

-Chapter 7 allows people to discharge certain unsecured debt, while holding onto some of their more desirable possessions.
+Chapter 7 allows people to discharge most unsecured debt, while keeping almost all of their necessary possessions.
 Filing for Chapter 7 can be a good option if you are struggling with debts related to:

 Find out if you qualify?

 There is a means test for Chapter 7 bankruptcy based upon your income and expenses.
 Most people who do not qualify for filing for Chapter 7 bankruptcy are eligible to file for Chapter 13 bankruptcy.
 To speak with me about your options, please call 570-801-1336.